 Where: Various Locations Across the Ottawa Valley

 With jams, jellies, baked goods, fresh produce, furniture, art, and more, it’s a real wonder how many products can be found locally in the Ottawa Valley!
 The Taste of the Valley events move around the Ottawa Valley and go beyond a typical food festival, celebrating not only food, but all types of products produced by local residents.
-Check out an event this fall in Renfrew, Deep River, Arnprior, or Cobden.
+Check out an event this fall in Deep River, Calabogie, Eganville, Cobden, and Pembroke.

 Fall in Love with Maple - Ontario's Highlands